avabs/avabs.github.io/AZ-204/Other_Services.md

 - Event grid is divided into two categories
     - Event Sources - services that emit data
     - Event Handlers - services that receives data, and event grid sits in between.
+- Queues, topics, and subscriptions can be temporarily suspended.
+Suspension puts the entity into a disabled state in which all messages are maintained in storage.
+However, messages can't be removed or added, and the respective protocol operations yield errors.

 ### Azure Event Hub
 - Event hub is an ingestor that can consume millions of events from anywhere and process them in realtimeor micro-batching.